 The underground terracotta pipes are open to the air with granite, round-shaped slabs.
 These slabs have one small hole in the middle and a few other holes around them.
 The holes are about 10 cm in diameter.
-The underground terracotta pipes are built and planned such an away that it creates pressure as the water reaches the end of the pipe.
+The underground terracotta pipes are built and planned in such a way that it creates pressure as the water reaches the end of the pipe.
 This pressure spurts the water into the air with big pressure.
 The fountains are working in a natural way.

 The present condition of Sigiriya fountains

-The fountains are still working even after 1500 years after its constructions.
+The fountains are still working even after 1500 years after their construction.
 The water rises about a foot from the ground at present, however, it is visible only during the rainy season when the water level of the lake is high.
-Unfortunately, the underground pipes have not been maintained, since it was rediscovered by the archaeologists.
-However, these ingenious constructions made by ancient engineers are still functioning even after the 1500 year since their inception.
+Unfortunately, the underground pipes have not been maintained, since it was rediscovered by archaeologists.
+However, these ingenious constructions made by ancient engineers are still functioning even after 1500 years since their inception.

-How much distance to be covered on the Tour to Sigiriya
+How much distance is to be covered on the Tour to Sigiriya

 Sigiriya rock fortress is tucked away 173 km from Colombo.
 It will take about 4 hours to reach Sigiriya if you use road transport.
 The time calculated here is based on private transport such as a taxi.
-If you use public transport such as public bus it would take around 6 hours.
+If you use public transport such as a public bus it would take around 6 hours.
 Most Sigiriya day tour from Colombo starts early hours due to the long distance.

 Starting time of the Tour to Sigiriya

 I think it is very important to talk about the starting time of the day trip.
 Starting the trip early morning is very important due to the long transfer from Colombo to Sigiriya.
 Unlike most other Sri Lanka trips this Starting time of Sigiriya day tour from Colombo starts even before sunrise.

 Local tour operators such as Seerendipity tours organize daily trips to Sigiriya from Colombo.
 Usually, this Sigiriya day tour from Colombo starts around 05.00 am.
-However, the time of Starts is flexible because this is a private tour.
+However, the time of Starting is flexible because this is a private tour.